Blogs About Emotions: What Can We Do?

 Talk to a Friend or Professional

 Talking about your problems with a friend is proven to be beneficial, but even if you don’t want to talk about what’s going on with you, just chatting can be a great help.
-If you don’t have a friend you can talk to when you need it most, just text “Home” to 714714, and you’ll be connected, through texting, to a 24/7 crisis counseling line, which you can utilize as often as you need.
+If you don’t have a friend you can talk to when you need it most, just text “Home” to 741741, and you’ll be connected, through texting, to a 24/7 crisis counseling line, which you can utilize as often as you need.
 I’m a crisis counselor for this program and can vouch for its excellence as a program.
+741741 can be a great help.

 - Choose activities you are likely to complete.